o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/shader-build-pipeline.md

 ## Shaders in the Asset Pipeline

-The **Asset Processer** has several builders that work together to process shader files and produce all the assets needed in runtime.
+The **Asset Processer** has several builders that work together to process shader files and produce all of the assets that are needed in runtime.
 These shader assets and shader variant assets are most often used by the pass system or by the material system.

 The shader build pipeline consists of the following processes:
 1. The **Shader Asset Builder** converts the `.shader` file into a `.azshader` file, known as a *shader asset*.
-It also produces a shader variant asset (`*.azshadervariant`) for the root shader variant, which is the main variant of the shader and is the default bytecode used for rendering.
+It also produces a shader variant asset (`*.azshadervariant`) for the root shader variant, which is the main variant of the shader and is the default bytecode that's used for rendering.
-2. The **Amazon Shading Language Compiler (AZSLc)** and platform compilers compile the `.azsl` file by transpiling AZSL to HLSL (Shader Model 6.3)
+2. The **Amazon Shading Language Compiler (AZSLc)** and platform compilers compile the `.azsl` file by transpiling AZSL to HLSL (Shader Model 6.3).
 3. The target platform's shader compiler compiles the HLSL code.

 The Shader System uses the following shader compilers for supported platforms: